-I study the psychological, informational, and rhetorical underpinnings of polarization in American political behavior.
+The norms and rules that comprise American democracy are eroding.
+Why?
+What are the consequences of this trend?
+And what can be done to address this issue?
+My research program aims to address these questions.
 One stream of my research investigates how various forms of political communication (i.e., sermon rhetoric, populist appeals, etc.) shape political preferences.
-Another strand of my research probes the role of information (i.e., information about social movements or inequality) in structuring public opinion and policy preferences.
-A final line of my research explores solutions to mass polarization.
+Another strand of my research probes the role of information (i.e., information about social movements, inequality, AI, etc.) in structuring public opinion and policy preferences.
+A final line of my research explores solutions to address the pressures of populism and mass polarization.
 This includes a project that tests Americans’ willingness to compromise on a series of multi-dimensional policy tradeoffs (i.e., a conservative immigration policy and a liberal abortion policy, etc.).

-Teaching is a great passion of mine!
-This fall, I will be the instructor of record for a course at Stanford entitled Liberalism and Populism in the American Political Economy.
-At Yale, I obtained Yale’s Teaching Certificate and served as a graduate teaching fellow for six courses: Capitalism and Crisis, Introduction to American Politics (twice), Introduction to Comparative Politics, Introduction to Statistics, and Strategic Models of Politics.
+At Stanford, I am the instructor of record for a new course I designed entitled Liberalism and Populism in the American Political Economy.
+In the 2026-2027 academic year, I will also be the instructor of record for a course entitled Citizenship in the 21st Century.
+At Yale, I obtained the Teaching Certificate and served as a graduate teaching fellow for six courses: Capitalism and Crisis, Introduction to American Politics (twice), Introduction to Comparative Politics, Introduction to Statistics, and Strategic Models of Politics.
+These classes are discussed in more detail on my teaching page.

 I received a Bachelor’s of Business Administration at William and Mary as well as a Master’s of Public Administration at the University of Pennsylvania.
 Before entering academia, I completed a Leadership Development Program at a Fortune 500 company called Amerigroup (now part of Elevance Health).
 I also served as the Faculty of Health Sciences Program Coordinator and Office of Undergraduate Studies Business Manager at Virginia Tech.